4 Robot sensors and data logging

 If you hover your cursor over the chart, all the recorded trace values at that x-position on the chart are displayed.
 These are the values that were recorded and displayed, taken from the midpoint of the chart, when I ran the experiment:

-• white background: 100
+white background:

-• light grey band: 86.27451
+light grey band:

-• medium grey band: 82.7451
+medium grey band:

-• dark grey band: 50.19608
+dark grey band:

-• black band: 0
+black band:

 (You may have noticed that the simulation runs in a slightly more ‘stuttery’ way than when the chart is not displayed as your computer has to do more work in terms of dynamically updating the chart.
-Increasing the sample_period time should improve this but at the cost of collecting less data.
+Increasing the sample_period

-4.6 Viewing the logged data – Uploading the logged data to the notebook
+4.6 Viewing the logged data – Uploading the logged data to the notebook¶

 As well as inspecting the datalog values in the simulator output window and via the embedded datalog chart, we can also export the logged data from the simulator into the Python environment used by the notebook.
 This then allows us to analyse and chart the data within a complete Python environment.